BradMorrissey/boilerplates/README.md

 # Support

 If you would like to contribute to this little project of mine, feel free to create a pull request with your additions/changes and I'll do my best to review and incorporate your additions/changes as soon as possible.

+If you notice any issues with any of the files in this repository, please either create a pull request with your changes or submit an issue and I'll look into it as soon as possible.